 The Kinarm End-Point Lab is a versatile research facility to study sensory, motor and cognitive function.

-• One or two hand-graspable, end-effector Kinarm robots
+- One or two hand-graspable, end-effector Kinarm End-Point robots

-• Optional Adjustable Height Configuration with integrated force plates and gaze-tracking.
+- Optional Adjustable Height Configuration (AHC) with integrated force plates

 Key features include: